FarhahAdel/car_rental_sys/README.md

 THE SYSTEM IS DEVELOPED TO PROVIDE THE FOLLOWING FEATURES:
 ### User authorities:
 ● Sign up.

 ● Log in.

 ● Search by the car specification desired to reserve a car.

-● Determine the way of payment (CASH / VISA)
+● Determine the way of payment (CASH / VISA).

-● View his payment details
+● View his payment details.

-● Log out
+● Log out.
 #### Admin authorities:
-● Log in
+● Log in.

-● View all system cars
+● View all system cars.

-● View all users cars reservations
+● View all users cars reservations.

-● Edit in System cars
+● Edit in System cars.

-● Search a car
+● Search a car.

-● View daily reports
+● View daily reports.

-● Log out
+● Log out.

 ## Screens' logic:
 ● Registration Screen :
 User registers to the system by his/her information

 ● Login Screen :
-User enters his/her username and password to access USER homepage Admin enters his/her username and password to access ADMIN homepage
+User enters his/her username and password to access USER homepage.

+Admin enters his/her username and password to access ADMIN homepage.

 ● User Screen:
 Reserve Car button “on press” : a screen proceeds to allow user to view system